secure-compilation/SECOMP/README.md

 ## Structure

 The development is currently split into 3 branches:
- - `ccs-main`: compiler correctness proof, recomposition proof, and testing infrastructure
+ - `ccs-main`: compiler correctness proof, recomposition proof, blame proof, and testing infrastructure
  - `ccs-backtranslation`: proof of back-translation
- - `ccs-blame`: proof of blame

 ## Building